LostArtefacts/TRX/docs/trx/MIGRATING.md

    interval in level sequence 7; all instances will default to 2 seconds.
 Refer to the Madubu Gorge Lua script to alter the interval.

+5. **Update spikes sound effects**:
+   Animated spikes in TR3 are no longer hard-coded to play specific sound effects in levels 5 and 7 only.
+Regular animation commands can be used instead to play in any level.

 ### Version 1.6 to 1.7

 1. **Update Lua item maximum HP access**: